MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## I'd prefer the first ones actually
 The script uses the head command with the -n option to display the first 10 lines for a file

+## Line #2
+The script uses the head and tail commands with the help of the pipeline to display only the third line in a file